softindex/datakernel/core-csp/README.md

 ## CSP

-CSP (stands for Communicating Sequential Process) provides I/O communication between channels and was inspired by Golang approach.
+CSP (stands for Communicating Sequential Process) provides I/O communication between channels and was inspired by Go language approach.

 CSP features:
 * High performance and throughput speed
-* Optimized for working with medium-sized objects (like ByteBufs)
+* Optimized for working with medium-sized objects (like [ByteBufs](https://github.com/softindex/datakernel/tree/master/core-bytebuf))
-* CSP has a reach DSL, which provides a simple programming model
+* CSP has reach DSL, which provides a simple programming model
 * Has an async back pressure management

 CSP communication is conducted with `ChannelSupplier` and `ChannelConsumer`, which provide and accept some data